pondrejk/dizzer/chap5-case_study_2.md

 ![**Fig. 3** The example of styling across the zoom range used in the application.
 The street line width is changing exponentially with scale (0.1px at zoom level 10, 2px at zoom level 14, 5px at zoom level 16).
 Screenshot from Mapbox Studio, a web-based tool to create and asses styles for vector tiles.](imgs/img-line-width.png)

 There is a range of cartographic methods that would allow comparison between the state of the traffic network in two moments.
 A dual map view or a difference layer would both be viable, though we wanted to employ some WebGl specific features of that would not be readily available in SVG or Canvas environments.
 For that matter, we chose to apply the *fill-extrusion* parameter combined with tilted camera view.
 Fill-extrusion is a method intended for use with polygon layers mainly to create 3D building models.
 But it is well applicable to line layers also.
 The *base height* fill-extrusion parameter allows to "lift" the shape off the ground, which enabled stacking multiple stripes on top of each other (Fig 4).
 Color coding of the fill-extrusion is still dynamically adjustable, which enables comparison of speed changes across weeks.
 This method certainly has its limitations: it is not well suited for global comparison, tilted camera view is necessary as well as user activity to pan and change the view angle.
-With bidirectional routes, each direction determines the colour of one side of the 3D stripe, so the directions can not be viewed simultaneously.
+With bidirectional routes, each direction determines the color of one side of the 3D stripe, so the directions can not be viewed simultaneously.

 ![**Fig. 4** Screenshot from the application in the comparison mode.
 The fill-extrusion parameter is used to support comparison across weeks.](imgs/img-streets-comparison.png)

 ## 5.4 User interface design